fatihky/pundit-ts/README.md

 ### Use Cases

+- Apply RBAC, ABAC, DAC models (see the example snippets below for how to implement)
 - **Check if a user is authorized** to perform an action on an entity (ie. Post, Product, Category etc..)
 - **Declare actions** can be performed per entity class basis
   - UserActions: create, update